ONSdigital/spring-cloud-config-server/README.md

     cd /home/centos/
     mkdir springcloudtest
     git init
-    create file notifygatewaysvc.yml (notifygatewaysvc must match the spring.application.name in the NotifyGW) git commit
+    create file notifygatewaysvc.yml (notifygatewaysvc must match the spring.application.name in the NotifyGW) --> this is the default profile create file notifygatewaysvc-prod.yml   --> for props you want to override in PROD git commit

 - TODO spring.cloud.config.server.git.uri points to a local git directory.
 This will have to be replaced with a github project.